Radius of a Circle Calculator

 Where r is the radius and d is the diameter

 The diameter is the distance across the circle passing through the center - it's the longest possible straight line you can draw within a circle.
 The radius is exactly half the diameter, making this the simplest radius calculation.
 If you know the diameter is 20 cm, the radius is simply 20 ÷ 2 = 10 cm.
+Once you have the radius, you can calculate area using the radius or find circumference from radius.

 This relationship is fundamental: the diameter is always twice the radius (d = 2r), and conversely, the radius is always half the diameter (r = d/2).
 This is often the first method students learn because of its straightforward nature and because diameters are easy to measure physically - you simply measure across the widest part of the circle.

-Method 2: Finding Radius from Circumference
+Method 2: How to Find Radius from Circumference (r = C / 2π)

 Formula: